mio-19/configurations/os/qubes-os.md

 Running Linux programs without GPU

-## Procedure
+## Installation

-+ Install Qubes OS 4.1 (btrfs)
+1. Install Qubes OS 4.1 (btrfs)
-+ Clone all templates for backup
+1. Clone all templates for backup; create a backup vm; backup sys-*
-+ Clone debian template and install apps on the new one
+1. Clone debian template and install apps on the new one

 # Templates